patsp/RotatedKleeMintyProblem/README.md

 This repository provides a Matlab implementation of the benchmarking environment introduced in the paper:
-"A Linear Constrained Optimization Benchmark For Probabilistic Search Algorithms: The Rotated Klee-Minty Problem" by M. Hellwig and H.-G. Beyer, preprint available at \url{http://arxiv.org/paperID}.
+"A Linear Constrained Optimization Benchmark For Probabilistic Search Algorithms: The Rotated Klee-Minty Problem" by M. Hellwig and H.-G. Beyer, preprint available at \url{avialable soon}.

 Please contact me, for the suggestion of improvements, modifications, or in case you discover any implementation issues.